 The Art Education program at Huntington University prepares students to become an art teacher of exceptional skill, unique creative thought, and deep Christian faith.

-Art education students study drawing, painting and design as well as courses in art history and criticism that help students gain skills in discerning art styles and periods, understanding the historical role of art in religion and culture, and appreciating the heritage of the visual arts in Christian worship.
+Art education students study drawing, painting and design as well as courses in art history and criticism that help students gain skills in discerning art styles and periods, and understanding the historical role of art in religion and culture.

 Students then complete advanced studios in preparation for a senior exhibit and portfolio.